 1. Bring Your Hotel Website Into 2024

 In addition to having an appealing and functional website, one of the most critical hotel marketing strategies is ensuring your website is in keeping with modern user expectations.
-In particular, you need to ensure your website loads quickly and is responsive across all devices, including computers, smartphones, and tablets.
-Prioritize accessibility, too, which could include using a color blind-friendly palette and ensuring text can all be read aloud using a screen reader.
+In particular, you must ensure your website loads quickly and is responsive across all devices, including computers, smartphones, and tablets.
+Prioritize accessibility, too, which could include using a colorblind-friendly palette and ensuring text can all be read aloud using a screen reader.

 Your website should be user-friendly, easy to understand and navigate, and should use up-to-date security features.
 Support multiple payment options and try to make the entire user experience as friction-free as possible.
 The article Tips To Gain More Bookings With Your Hotel Website describes more tips about creating a perfect hotel website.